Understanding Forex: Essential Terms and Definitions

 6. Lot Size

-7. Bull Market and Bear Market
+7. Market Conditions: Bull and Bear Markets

 8. Technical Analysis